aws-samples/datasync-scheduler/README.md

 -----
 ## **datasync agent ha**
 **datasync agent ha** will support fail-over of agent when Task execution failed.
-Only failover happen once per eash task to prevent from creating task infinitely.
+Only failover happen once per each task to prevent from creating task infinitely.
 ### How **datasync agent ha** Works
 1. find online DataSync agents
 2. read arns of TaskExecution from *arn_file.txt*